syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 {% endhighlight %}

->* Normal editing is the default edit mode for the DataGrid component.
-Also, to perform CRUD operations, set [IsPrimaryKey](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsPrimaryKey) property as **true** for a particular GridColumn, whose value is a unique.
+> * Normal editing is the default edit mode for the DataGrid component.
+To enable CRUD operations, ensure that the [IsPrimaryKey](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsPrimaryKey) property is set to **true** for a specific GridColumn, ensuring that its value is unique.
-> * If [IsIdentity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsIdentity) is enabled, then it will be considered as a read-only column when editing and adding a record.
+> * If database have AutoGenerated column, kinldy ensure to define [IsIdentity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsIdentity) property of GridColumn to disable them while adding or editing operations.

-The CRUD operations can be performed and customized on our own by overriding the following CRUD methods of the DataAdaptor abstract class.
+The CRUD operations can be performed and customized on our own by overriding the following CRUD methods of the **DataAdaptor** abstract class.

 * Insert/InsertAsync
 * Remove/RemoveAsync